-Credit risk arises from cash and cash equivalents and contractual cash flows from the loans receivable from the parent company, Affinity Water Limited.
-Contractual cash flows from the loans receivable from the parent company are subject to the expected credit loss model.
+Credit risk arises from cash and cash equivalents and contractual cash flows from the loan receivable from the parent company, Affinity Water Limited.
+Contractual cash flows from the loan receivable from the parent company are subject to the expected credit loss model.
 While cash and cash equivalents are also subject to the impairment requirements of IFRS 9: 'Financial Instruments', the identified impairment loss during the year was nil.
 The credit risk is dependent on the company's parent entity meeting its payment obligations as and when they become due.
 The directors monitor the cash flow forecasts of the parent company on a regular basis to mitigate this risk.

-Determining whether the company's loans receivable from the parent company are impaired requires consideration of factors including the parent company's credit rating and ability to generate positive cash flows from its operating activities going forward.
-The carrying amount of the loans receivable at the date of the statement of financial position was £1,284,685,000 (2022: £1,243,948,000) with no impairment losses recognised in the year ended 31 March 2023 (2022: £nil) (refer to note 8).
+Determining whether the company's loan receivable from the parent company is impaired requires consideration of factors including the parent company's credit rating and ability to generate positive cash flows from its operating activities going forward.
+The carrying amount of the loan receivable at the date of the statement of financial position was £251,968,000 (2022: £252,498,000) with no impairment losses recognised in the year ended 31 March 2023 (2022: £nil).
 The directors have considered Affinity Water Limited's longer term forecasts and results of stress testing, which are performed on a base case scenario which has taken into consideration the impact of inflation, interest rates, supply chain cost pressures, the energy price crisis and the cost of living crisis.